Peninsula Foundation School Appeals Policy

 • Appeals will be heard and decided in a reasonable time.

-• Special Circumstances Applications
+• Personal Circumstances Applications

 • Time Out of Foundation Programme requests